ibm-cloud-docs/power-iaas/faq.md

 **Linux**

 - Red Hat Enterprise Linux (RHEL): 8.0, and 8.1
-- SUSE Linux Enterprise (SLES): 12 and 15
+- SUSE Linux Enterprise (SLES): 12, and 15

+If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.
+{: important}

 ## Can I use my own AIX or IBM i image?
 {: #image}